ManuelMares/ARCY/README.md

 	pnpm add -D vite

+## to deploy
+* Deploy using dist folder instead of public pnpm run build firebase deploy --only hosting

 ## functionallity
 Hover for a short time to add a word
 Hover again to delete last word (which is marked)